-The ADIS16354 provides two independent alarm options for event detection.
+The ADIS16350 provides two independent alarm options for event detection.
 Event detections occur when output register data meets the configured conditions.
-Configuration options include the following:
+Configuration options are:

 - All output data registers are available for monitoring as the source data. - The source data can be filtered or unfiltered. - Comparisons can be static or dynamic (rate of change). - The threshold levels and times are configurable. - Comparison can be greater than or less than.